What we think about...

 There is great potential for future jobs in offshore wind.

-Thehe Danish wind industry employs i today 33,000 jobs.
-Cautious fprojections show that, that 20,000 new Danish jobs in 2030 will be based on windenergy.
+Then Danish wind industry employs i today 33,000 jobs.
+Cautious fprojections show, that 20,000 new Danish jobs in 2030 will be based on windenergy.
 Furthermore, the gradual replacement of end-of-life wind turbines creates more activity in Danish ports in the form of sustainable decommissioning tasks.

 Investments in infrastructure in and around ports are necessary to be ready for the offshore wind industry of the future.

-The giant wind turbines we will see at sea in the coming years will be more than 320 meters tall, and transporting them over the road network will create additional congestion.
-The offshore wind turbines can be produced at the the port and then shipped out and installed in the offshore wind farms - but this requires investment in infrastructure in and around the ports.
-Investments need to be heavily in the Danish ports if we are to keep up with the development and jobs must not be lost abroad.
+The giant wind turbines we will see at sea in the coming years will be more than 320 meters tall and transporting them over the road network will create additional congestion.
+The offshore wind turbines can be produced at the the port and then shipped out and installed in the offshore wind farms - but this requires investments in infrastructure in and around the ports.
+Investments must be made heavily in Danish ports if we are to keep up with development and jobs are not to be lost abroad.
 The ports are ready for this - but public investments are also necessary.